White Rice Recipe

 See the recipe card below for the complete list of ingredients and measurements.

-- Long grain white rice – This cooking method is for long grain white rice.
-Other varieties need different cooking times and water ratios to cook properly.
-The closest thing to long grain white rice is basmati rice, which will need a little less water.
-Looking to make basmati rice?
-Try this basmati rice (Indian restaurant style) recipe.
+• Long grain white rice – This cooking method is for long grain white rice.
+Other types, like jasmine or short grain, require different water ratios and cook times.
+The closest thing to long grain white rice is basmati rice.

-- Unsalted butter – Butter is optional, but helps add extra flavor when toasting the rice.
-You can swap for extra virgin olive oil or omit.
+• Unsalted butter – Butter is optional, but toasting rice in a little butter adds flavor and richness.
+You can substitute for olive oil or skip it if preferred.

-- Salt – Don’t skip salting your rice!
-Under seasoned rice will make your whole dish taste under seasoned.
-For this recipe, I use ½ teaspoon fine grain Himalayan salt per 1 cup of raw rice.
+• Salt – Don’t skip the salt!
+Under-seasoned rice can make the whole dish bland.
+I use 1/2 teaspoon of Diamond Crystal kosher salt per 1 cup raw rice.

 There are many ways to cook rice, but this is my foolproof method for cooking white rice on the stovetop, without a rice cooker!

-Add rice to a fine mesh strainer and rinse under cold water until it runs clear.
-Agitate the rice with your hands to fully rinse it.
-Set on a tea towel to drain.
+1. Rinse rice under cold water until it runs clear.
+Agitate the grains with your hands while rinsing, then set on a kitchen towel to drain.

-Melt butter in a sturdy pot and toast rice until the grains are lightly golden brown.
-Stir occasionally.
+2. Melt butter in a heavy-bottomed pot and toast rice until lightly golden brown and fragrant, stirring occasionally.

-Add chicken broth and salt to the pot.
-Bring to a boil, then reduce heat to a low simmer.
+3. Pour in broth and add salt to the pot.
+Bring to a boil, then immediately reduce heat to a low simmer.
 Cover and cook for 17 minutes until rice is tender and all the liquid is absorbed.

 Don’t open the lid while the rice is cooking!
 17 minutes is usually perfect.
 If you open the lid and there is still liquid, close the lid and cook another 2-3 minutes.